Supported languages and frameworks

 - Taint analysis will fall back to generic sources / sinks and may miss framework-specific patterns.

-- Reachability gating will be less precise — findings tagged as "reachable" are conservatively over-reported rather than missed.
+- Reachability gating will be less precise: findings tagged reachable are conservatively over-reported rather than missed.

 The honest read: Vulkro is most accurate on the stacks listed here.
 We add new frameworks every release based on what paying customers ship.